5 Tips to Reduce Turnover and Boost New Hire Onboarding

 Even the most promising new hires are susceptible to failure without adequate support.
 To capitalize on the talent, knowledge, and energy new employees bring to the table, new hire onboarding must go beyond traditional orientation.

 A 2014 survey of 1,000 people by BambooHR found 31% of respondents quit a job within the first 6 months.
 The departure rate was as high as 17% within the first 90 days.
-Failing to invest in the onboarding process flow can lead to confusion and dissatisfaction, impairing long-term productivity for new hires.
+Failing to invest in new employee training can lead to confusion and dissatisfaction, impairing long-term productivity for new hires.
 Ultimately this contributes to turnover.

 Poor New Hire Onboarding Leads to Increased Turnover and Costs

 The cost of high turnover — in both time and money — is unsustainable for growing businesses.
 On top of the hours spent pouring over resumes and interviewing job candidates, the cost of replacing an employee can range from 50%-60% of his or her annual salary, according to research cited by the Society of Human Resource Management.